 The S7 was released sometime before the graphs above began, however, we can see that even today, a good condition S7 can net you over £100 towards a newer model.

 Prices tend to converge around the general value of the screen and internals at around £100 or drop until they are completely out of demand.
 The value of the S7 has held up really well.

 Samsung Galaxy S7 Edge Price Tracking

 The S7 Edge is getting a little dated now, but the technology in them is still in reasonable demand, curved screens and a strong processor help it still retain its value of over £100.

 The S8 was retailing for £689 when released and the highest trade-in price that was on offer ever from our recyclers was in May 2018, the month after the S9 was released.
 As a lot of the prices that recyclers offer are based on supply and demand, sometimes there can be spikes when recyclers really need to increase the number of handsets coming in.

-Whilst this isn't a clear indication that you should hold onto your S9 for two months after the S10 is released, it shows that the Galaxy ranges do hold their value quite well and do not suffer from the same daily fluctuations in price.
+Whilst this isn't a clear indication that you should hold onto your S9 for two months after the S10 is released, it shows that the Galaxy ranges do hold their value quite well and do not suffer from the same daily fluctuations in price as Apple devices do.

 Samsung Galaxy S8 Plus Price Tracking